AyeshaMunawar-profile/startrack/README.md

-# Face Value
+# Star Track

-Face value is a React app that allows a user to add an image by adding the url of the image and our app with the help of an image recognition API will detect and show if there are any faces in the image .
+Star Track is a React app that allows a user to add an image by adding the url of the image and our app with the help of an image recognition API will detect and show if there are any celebrity faces in the image and also tells us which celebrity it is .
 This app has following features:

 1) Sign-up and Login
 2) Add image to the app using its **URL**
-3) Detect any faces in the image using [**Smart Brain API**](http://digital-jess.com/smart-brain.html)
+3) Detect any celebrity face in the image using [**Clarifai API**](https://www.clarifai.com/)
 4) Show a rectangle around the faces being detected in the image
 5) Keep track of the number of times a user has used our app for face recognition